 Designing your life is not like going to the moon.
-Well, it is, but there are SOME differences.
+It’s far more complicated.

 In 1859 an English property owner in Australia named Thomas Austin released 24 rabbits on his property near Victoria.
 Austin is on the record saying, “The introduction of a few rabbits could do little harm and might provide a touch of home, in addition to a spot of hunting.”
-Within 10 years of their release and the release of rabbits by other farmers two million rabbits were being shot or trapped annually with no apparent impact on the bunny population.
+Within 10 years of their release two million rabbits were being shot or trapped annually with no apparent impact on the bunny population.

 Situations like the the Australian rabbit population are the result of factors that were not foreseen by a 19th century landowner just wanting a reminder of home and to pursue his hobby.
 But the complex ecosystems that were upset opened a lot of eyes.
 To this day rabbits are such an endemic problem that even owning rabbits is a crime is several Australian states and biological toxins are being released to kill them.
 To further complicate things southern Europe has too FEW rabbits which threatens many species that hunt them.
 So the use of viruses to control rabbits in Australia is of deep concern to European conservationists.
 This is a very complex story which your can read for yourself here.